Issues with an empty or a derelict property

 - free advice and help

 - Financial assistance for repairs to bring properties back into use (only in certain circumstances).

 - an introduction to the Gateshead Private Landlords' Association to benefit from its membership

-What can I do if the empty property is physically affecting my property?
+What to do if the empty property is physically affecting your property

 If your property is suffering from a physical problem such as dampness or dry rot which has its origins in the disrepair of an adjoining empty property it may constitute a Private Nuisance.

 The Environmental Protection Act 1990 allows owners to take a civil action against another owner whose property is affecting their property and where a private nuisance can be demonstrated.
 The test for this is the effect that the situation has on you.
 It must either be harming the health of you or others living in your property, or a nuisance in that it interferes with your enjoyment of your property.
 It is not enough to be disturbed by something which is merely an eyesore.

 The common sense test which the Court applies is "Is the activity or situation unreasonable or excessive or both in the opinion of the ordinary man in the street; not somebody who may be oversensitive or in unique circumstances?"
 If you consider the answer to be "yes", then you could proceed with reasonable confidence.

 How to report an empty property

 If you know of a property standing empty and causing problems, whether it is council or privately owned, then contact us using the details below for advice and assistance.

 It is not illegal to keep a property empty but it can be an expensive option.
 You must make sure that it remains secure and well-maintained during the vacancy, that the gardens are kept neat and tidy and that you pay your council tax and other utility demands.